100000000x/website/_posts/2020-10-27-react-token-based-authentication-django.md

 - `isAuthenticated` variable will give us information if user is authenticated, it will be needed in displaying components that are available only for authorized users,
 - `user` - it is an object that will store information about the current user,
-- `token` - it is value of `auth_token`, it will be set after login.
+- `token` - it is a value of `auth_token`, it will be set after login.

 There are defined three types of actions:

 - `SET_TOKEN` - it will be dispatched after successful login.
-- `SET_CURRENT_USER` - it will set the `user` obejct in the state.
+- `SET_CURRENT_USER` - it will set the `user` obejct in the store.
 It will be called after successful request to `/api/v1/users/me/` endpoint.
 - `UNSET_CURRENT_USER` - will reset the state by setting its initial value.

-Now it's time to add our actions in `LoginActions.js`.
-There is a full code listing with all actions, I will go into details of each function later.
+Now, it's time to add our actions in `LoginActions.js`.
+There is a full code listing with all actions, I will go into details of each function below.

 ```jsx
 // frontend/src/components/login/LoginActions.js